-- Allocation/Scheduling: determines how the SPs and the MP are assigned to the processors and when they are solved.
+- Communication: defines whether the processors at each iteration stop to communicate (synchronous) or not (asynchronous); - Allocation/Scheduling: determines how the SPs and the MP are assigned to the processors and when they are solved.
 These decisions can be made either dynamically (D) or statically (S).
-In the former case, the decisions regarding when and where to solve each problem are taken during the course of the algorithm.
-In the latter case, the decisions are made beforehand.
-Thus, S/D, for example, means static allocation and dynamic scheduling; - Pool Management implies the strategies used to manage the pool of solutions (denoted by $S_1, ..., S_I$) and the pool of cuts (denoted by $C_1, ..., C_J$), where I and J are the number of possible strategies to manage each pool, respectively.
+In the dynamic work allocation, the decisions regarding when and where to solve each problem are taken during the course of the algorithm to ensure a balanced load among the processors, e.g., using a FIFO rule.
+In the static work allocation, the decisions are made beforehand and each processor is given a static set of problems to solve repeatedly.
+Thus, S/D, for example, means static allocation and dynamic scheduling; - Pool Management characterizes the strategies used to manage the pool of solutions generated by the master problem (denoted by $S_1, ..., S_I$) and the pool of cuts extracted from the subproblems (denoted by $C_1, ..., C_J$), where I and J are the number of possible strategies to manage each pool, respectively.